iFeras93/historiable-model/README.md

 class Artical extends Model
 {
-    //this line for appling historiable to model use Historiable;
+    //this line for applying historiable to Article Model use Historiable;

     //this function for igonred cloumns from historiable